Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 - *M*
 This column displays a checkbox to select the open items to be cleared manually, if necessary.

 [comment]: <> (Evt.
-Info hinzufügen: The manually cleared bookings are marked with an asterisk next to the checkbox.)
+Info hinzufügen: The manually cleared postings are marked with an asterisk next to the checkbox.)

 - *Contra account*